 Government & Industry – A Global Partnership for Aviation Safety: We Fly Together

-Manufacturers, maintenance providers, operators and government regulators all work together to ensure aviation safety.
+Manufacturers, maintenance providers, operators, service organizations and government regulators all work together to ensure aviation safety.

 Aviation businesses in the United States are certificated (i.e., licensed) and regulated by the Federal Aviation Administration (FAA), which derives its authority from the 1958 Federal Aviation Act.
 The Act, codified by Public Law 103-272 as Title 49 U.S. Code Subtitle VII, and amended frequently, establishes the legal mandate for the FAA to promulgate regulations affecting civil aviation safety and security.